shi-institute/gc-mobility-dashboard/data-pipeline/README.md

 ### `operating_funds.json`

-Operating funds for Greenlink were determined based on annual reports submitted to the Federal Transit Administration by the Greenville Transit Authority.
-At the time of development of the dashboard, the 2024 report was not yet submitted to the FTA; however, Greenlink staff provided breakdowns for the 2024 report that they were preparing.
+Operating funds for Greenlink were determined based on [annual reports submitted to the Federal Transit Administration](https://www.transit.dot.gov/ntd/transit-agency-profiles/greenville-transit-authority) by the Greenville Transit Authority.
+At the time of development of the dashboard, the 2024 report had not yet been submitted to the FTA; however, Greenlink staff provided breakdowns for the 2024 report that they were preparing.
 Operating expenses are categorized according to the following: 1: Directly Generated (e.g., busfare); 2: Federal Government Funding; 3: Local Government Funding; 4: State Government Funding.
 The `operating_funds.json` file represents funding breakdowns for these categories for the years 2018-2024.
 An example is provided below.

 ```json
 [